 I joined the Larsen team in September 2014, following my big move from Ireland all the way to Sydney, Australia.
-I began my career in 2004 at The Glasgow School of Art in Scotland, where I studied my 3 year Bachelor of Arts Honour’s Degree in silver smithing and jewellery design.
+I began my career in 2004 at The Glasgow School of Art in Scotland, where I studied my 3 year Bachelor of Arts Honour’s Degree in silver-smithing and jewellery design.
 Following this I moved back to my hometown on the north coast of Ireland, to work as a jeweller for the next 7 years.
 My inspiration comes from the beauty I see all around in love and nature.
 What I love most about my line of work is being able to be a part of such a special moment in people’s lives.
 Being able to share that memory with couple’s who are so very much in love, from their initial engagement right through to their wedding day.
 This makes my job a very happy and rewarding one indeed.
-My favourite piece of jewellery is my 18ct Gold Abacus Pendant – brought back to me from China as a gift from my grandparents when I was a small child.
+The most special piece of jewellery I own is my 18ct Gold Abacus Pendant – brought back to me from China as a gift from my grandparents when I was a small child.
 I only started to wear it recently when I found it in an old drawer as I was relocating to Australia.
 It’s funny how these things become more treasured as we become older.

 I am a qualified Jeweller with 35 years’ experience.
 I first started in the jewellery trade in Melbourne at the age of 17, learning to make opal jewellery.
 I am still very fond of the gemstone but my other favourite gemstones are Rubies and diamonds.
 I also have completed a course in diamond grading.
 I have been with the company since it first commenced in Melbourne in 2010.
 I am passionate about delivering our clients with exceptional quality pieces of jewellery that will be cherished for years to come, with the potential to become a family heirloom!
 My favourite piece of jewellery would be my wedding ring, made from an old antique wedding band of 16ct rose gold.
 I have a keen interest in searching for gold in its raw form and it’s this love of the natural raw form that I have reflected into my wedding ring, finished with a natural gold nugget appearance.